-The American 2 typewriter is very similar to the model 1 but its top index plate has a pronounced scalloped front and is slightly larger than the index plate found on the model 1.
+The American 2 typewriter is very similar to the American 1 (seen in this collection) but its top index plate has a pronounced scalloped front and is slightly larger than the index plate found on its predecessor.

 Its selling features were ease of learning, simple maintenance, portability, and a low price of only $8.